ml-agg08/accioneuralnetworks/README.md

 # **2. MLP Language Model in PyTorch (yet another time with characters)**

-didnt get time to create a readme during exams ;)
+didnt get time to create a readme during exams ;) but feel free to check my notebook meanwhile.